tls-attestation/draft-tls-attestation/draft-fossati-tls-attestation.md

 --- back

-# Design Rationale: X.509 and Attestation Usage Variants
+# Design Rationale: X.509 and Attestation Usage Variants {#usage-variants}

 The inclusion of attestation results and evidence as part of the TLS handshake offers the relying party information about the state of the